Kazumi Saito: Early years: 1996 to 2002

 While Saito made his first appearance at the ichigun (Japanese equivalent of "major league") level in 1997, just his second year in the pros, his development was often hindered by his proneness to injury.
 In particular, Saito was plagued by a chronically loose shoulder joint, a condition so troubling for pitchers that coaches even suggested switching positions and becoming a hitter (as evidence of this, he was once called upon to pinch-hit in a nigun ("minor league" or "farm team") game, playing left field in the next inning).
 However, Saito refused and insisted upon remaining a pitcher.

-After undergoing surgery on his right shoulder and missing all of the 1998 season due to rehab, Saito finally posted his first win with the ichigun in 2000.
+After undergoing surgery on his right shoulder and missing the entire 1998 season due to rehab, Saito finally posted his first win with the ichigun in 2000.
 He went on to win five games that season, four of which were after the All-Star break in the thick of the pennant race, but was not called upon to start in the Japan Series when the Hawks eventually won the league title.

 Expectations were considerably higher for Saito going into the 2001 season, and many hoped that he would emerge as the Hawks' staff ace for the future.
 Unfortunately, he was plagued by a mysterious pain in his shoulder and ended up sidelined for virtually all of the season, failing to record a single win.
 On August 10, 2002, in a game against the Osaka Kintetsu Buffaloes, he got his first regular season win in two years, eventually finishing the season with a 4-1 record and a 2.94 ERA.